Email me at firstname.lastname@example.org or call or text me at 724-269-1238

 The boys will be available Oct 12, 2016.
 Please email me if you are interested in reserving either of these sweet boys.

-Jules is easy going and loves to play.
-He is projecting to weigh 4 to 5 lbs full grown.
-His price is 2500
+The smaller boy is Tonka.
+He is projecting to be 4 1/2 to 5 lbs full grown.

 Thank you for visiting Silver brook Maltese.
 We pride ourselves on sound Champion pedigrees.
 (Not just “champion lined” Which simply means somewhere in a dogs history, there may be a champion.
 Our puppies are raised in our home with regular veterinary care, quality human grade food and much love and attention.

 You are welcome to come and visit our home and meet the puppies in person.
 We provide excellent references and have many repeat clients.
 We offer a health guarantee and a lifetime of re homing should you no longer be able to care for your Teacup or Toy Maltese puppy.

 Because this breed is very small (usually between 4 and 6 pounds) and ours are at the smaller end of the scale, it is best look at all aspects of owning this breed.
 Maltese are not for everyone.
 They are fragile,need a lot of coat care and require a lot of time and attention, affection, a pleasant environment, quality food, and appropriate vet care.
 The new owner should understand the puppy’s background and potential health risks.

 Deposits are non returnable.
 Please inquire about other policies.
 Most puppies are sold on a spay/neuter contract with limited registration.
 Occasionally, we may offer a show potential puppy.
 We require a deposit of $1000 for puppies $3000 and under.
 For puppies 3500 or more, the deposit is 1500) to hold.
 We accept deposits on puppies younger than 10 weeks.
 Older than 10 weeks full payment is required.
 All puppies are held for a minimum age of 12 weeks of age, and older for very small Maltese.